What Percentage Do Personal Injury Lawyers Take In Florida?

 Obviously my answer is going to sound self-serving.
 But, you just have to believe me on this one: I am an honest person.

 Shopping for a car or truck accident lawyer based on fee is very similar to shopping for a doctor based on fee.
-There is an incredible amount of skill involved in good lawyering (and high numbers on billboards do not equal skill; call us to find out the long list of reasons why that’s true).
+There is an incredible amount of skill involved in good lawyering (and high numbers on billboards, or being a bigger law firm, do not equal skill).
 Would you want to choose the cheapest surgeon?

 Put more simply, shopping for a lawyer based on fee is pure insanity.
 Don’t do it.

 Instead, shop based on quality.
-(Also, finding a lawyer who will reduce the fee would take a lot of time because very few lawyers do this.
-And — in the couple of scenarios when I’ve seen this before — the lawyer offering the “discount” had fine print that basically eliminated most of the discount.
+(Also, in the couple of scenarios when I’ve seen lawyer fee reductions before — the lawyer offering the “discount” had fine print that basically eliminated most of the discount.
 I’m only including this section because some people really like to price shop everything.
 This makes zero sense when hiring a Florida personal injury lawyer.)

 Instead, when shopping for a lawyer, truly you need to ask: who gives you the best feeling?
 This person needs to be smart, detailed, and have sufficient listening skills (and time given to you) to tell your story.
 That’s what lawyers do.
 We tell your story to the insurance adjuster, the defense lawyer, the mediator, and, if the case doesn’t settle, to the judge and jury.
 Years of experience also matters.

-I have to take a moment to warn you against big firms.
+I have to take a moment to warn you against the highest volume Orlando law firms.
 BAD idea.
 We call them settlement mill firms.
 Think cattle drives.
-Lawyers with 500 clients, even the really nice ones, cannot and will not give your case the time it deserves to maximize the values, and large numbers on billboards don’t change that fact.
-(As far as billboards, remember above when I mentioned that some (very rare) cases are so obviously bad that any insurance company is going to pay immediately?
-Cue large billboard settlement from a phone call.
-If you have a big enough marketing budget, then you get enough of these calls, while still rare, to post billboards all over town.
-In our firm, we have handled many multi-million dollar cases, and those usually take a few years, and hundreds and hundreds of hours of work to maximize, which is exactly what we do.)
+Lawyers with 500 clients, even the really nice ones, cannot and will not give your case the time it deserves to maximize the values.
+In our firm, we have handled many multi-million dollar cases, and those usually take a few years, and hundreds and hundreds of hours of work to maximize, which is exactly what we do, in every case.

 Otherwise, ignore the fee.
 Think about your case.
 Who is giving you advice about how to get the most money?
 Who would you like telling your story?